bvidotto/Robot-Arm-Controlled-by-OpenVLC/README.md

    <figure align="center">
       <img src="./images/image35.webp" alt="bar" width="23%">
       <img src="./images/image36.webp" alt="bar" width="50%">
-      <figcaption>A schema of the testing protocol for parasitic light (left) and the loss rate of information by the time elapsed.</figcaption>
    </figure>
 On the previous image, we notice that the OpenVLC is quite reliable with relation to parasitic light.